 Lord Byron firstly visited Athens in 1809, where he found Turks to enjoy Athens Mediterranean climate.
 Accordingly he was hosted at Psirri (Agias Theklas 14 street), by Tarsia Makri, widow of the British consul in Athens, who earned her living by renting rooms to tourists.
 Her daughter Theodora Makri, was so beautiful, even just 13 years old, that Byron fell in love with her.
 Archeologist Pittakis was married to the other daughter of Tarsia Makri, Katerina.
 This is the poem that Byron wrote for her.

 Maid of Athens, ere we part,

 Or, since that has left my breast,

 Today in Benaki Museum you can find Theodora’s red hat, next to a Byron’s portable desk.
 One of her three daughters, Karolina, was the last that survived, till 1920, in the age of 86, living in 13 Keramikou street at Metaxourgeio.

-Moreover, Byron later went to Constantinople and when he returned to Athens he stayed in Cappulccini monastery, in Lysikratous, maybe the most cosmopolitan place in Athens, while the city’s antiquities were stolen.
+Moreover, Byron later went to Constantinople and when he returned to Athens he stayed in Cappuccini monastery, in Lysikratous, (next to Tripodon) maybe the most cosmopolitan place in Athens, while the city’s antiquities were stolen.
 The Curse of Minerva, is Byron’s attack on Lord Elgin for pillaging Greece’s ancient heritage, records for the first time the full extent of Byron’s sympathy for classical Greek culture as well as for modern Greece and her people.